connorwstein/connorwstein.github.io/_posts/2019-09-27-Coursera-Cryptography.md

 $$ \forall k \in K: D(E(k, m)) = m $$

-E often produces randomized ciphertext because if it doesn't adversaries often have ways of manipulating the ciphertext for attacks and/or learning something about the ciphertext.
+E often produces randomized ciphertext because if it doesn't, adversaries may have ways of manipulating the ciphertext for attacks and/or learning something about the ciphertext.
 D must be deterministic, because we definitely do not want the decrypted plaintext to change with additional decryptions.